aviddiviner/tricks/README.md

 }
 ```

 I was _pleased_, and filled with a warm, fuzzy love for Go.
-So simple, and clear.
-Done.
+So simple, and clear. _Finish en klaar._

 But yet...
 I didn't feel complete.
 I felt like I wanted more.
 I longed for the excitement of mapping, filtering, sorting, reducing, grouping... maybe all in one long line that does _all of the things_.
 I wanted a little box of tricks that I could use to just chain everything together and make **✨magic✨** happen.